PTB-MR/mrpro/README.md

 MR data processing and image reconstruction.

 This project is a faster moving continuation/fork of [MRpro](https://github.com/PTB-MR/mrpro/).
-Some of the additional features of mrtwo will eventually get backported to MRpro, all new features of MRpro will be included in mrtwo.
+Some of the additional features of MRtwo will eventually get backported to MRpro, all new features of MRpro will be included in MRtwo.

 In most cases, you can replace `mrpro` by `mr2` in you code and everything works.